You’ve read those “make money online” articles for teachers that basically list a bunch of generic side jobs.

 - I’m not the biggest fan of what the National Council on Teacher Quality advocates, but this post about teachers making money online isn’t about me, it’s about you!
 This organization seeks “Teacher Preparation Analysts” to do various responsibilities related to teacher quality.
 Check out it’s preferred qualifications for applicants.

 - Fiverr is an online marketplace where business owners, small and large, go to hire independent contractors to carry out a variety of tasks.
 As a teacher, you’re already good at persuading.
 Sell your skills on the platform, and with time and patience, you’ll start bringing in some cash!
-These Fiverr tips will help you to be successful on the platform.

 3. Freelance Write Independently.